tc39/proposal-smart-pipelines/readme.md

 process][TC39 process] but it may eventually be presented to TC39.

 ## Background
-The binary operator proposed here would provide a backwards- and forwards-compatible style of chaining nested expressions into a readable, left-to-right manner.
-Nested transformations become untangled into short steps in a zero-cost abstraction.

 <details>
-<summary>The concept of a pipe operator is similar to operators from numerous
+<summary>The concept of a pipe operator appears in numerous other languages,
-other languages, variously called “pipeline”, “threading”, and “feed” operators.</summary>
+variously called “pipeline”, “threading”, and “feed” operators.</summary>

 * [Clojure’s `->` and `as->`][Clojure pipe]
 * [Forth’s, Joy’s, Factor’s, Onyx’s, PostScript’s, and RPL’s term